SESARLab/mfh-dl-performace-testing/thesis.md

 #### Query 6

-Calculate the average of all measurements of a specific sensor.
+Query 6 calculate the average of all measurements of the "TS_0310B473-depth_soiltemperature" sensor.

 ```sql
 SELECT sensor_id, location_cultivation_name, AVG(double_value) AS average